-Hina Tai is a journalist and social scientist based in New York.
+Hina Tai is a writer and social scientist based in New York.
 She has had work featured in numerous publications including The Huffington Post, The Guardian, and NPR, among others.
 She has written on a variety of topics for global audiences including the Boston Marathon bombing, the 2013 elections in Pakistan, rise of progressive mosques, and the Orlando nightclub shooting.
 She currently serves as the Associate Director of Research at The Islamic Monthly, a non-religious independent media outlet centered on sociopolitical issues impacting Muslims.

 In the last years, Hina has been working as a researcher, combining her interdisciplinary background in anthropology, human rights and global health.
 Previously, she has assisted on qualitative research covering a range of issues and populations including assessing barriers to healthcare for people living with HIV/AIDS; examining the impact of China's wildlife trade on zoonotic disease transmission; and analyzing the relationship between early menarche as a determinant for sexual and reproductive health outcomes in low/middle-income countries.